peveloper/travelling-salesman-problem/README.md

 # Travelling-Salesman-Problem
-A simple Java implementation for the TSP.
+A simple Java implementation for the TSP using the ant-colony system.

 ## Usage
 Once compiled